avinash228/ResumeBuilder/README.md

 # ResumeBuilder
-a template  to create resume
+# A Template to create Resume